pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 objectives:
  - Learn why you might want to use the Nb2workflow
- - Watch a video demonstration and explore the generated code - Hello Galaxy Training Network!
- - Run it locally in Docker.
  - Install and explore the simple examples provided.
  - Modify and re-generate them to see how the changes affect the tool
  - Generate new simple Galaxy tools using your own scripts